reactgraphqlacademy/graphql-api-training/README.md

 Given the following [GraphQL API](https://us-central1-rga-mocked-apis.cloudfunctions.net/graphql):

 - Query a list with all the training and retrieve the title and language for each
-- Query a single discount by id (try id equals `dis:422`) and get its name
+- Query a single discount by id (try id equals `dis:422`) and get its code
 - Query how many languages are in the system?
 - How many types do we have in the system?